 “You had to make a magical vow.
 To the Red Guard?”

 Hesitantly, she nodded.
 Nothing stopped her from doing so, though she felt some resistance.

 She rubbed her dry lips together.
 “Not…exactly.”

 Damien let out a harsh, ragged breath.
 “Newton was the Aberrant?”

 She nodded again, more shallowly because she could feel the magic of the vow restricting her.
-Damien wasn’t completely ignorant of what had occurred the evening before, but apparently he didn’t know enough for her to communicate with him freely.
-And whatever that skull had done, the vow was based around compulsion, not the threat of punishment, like the blood print.
+In the eyes of the spell, Damien must not know enough for her to communicate with him freely.
+And whatever that skull had done, this vow was based around compulsion, not the threat of punishment.
 ‘I wonder how strong the compulsion is, how far I can push it?’
 She hesitated before attempting to tell Damien everything, however.
 Partially because she worried the Red Guard might somehow learn of her unfaithfulness—she had no idea how that artifact worked, after all—and partially because she was simply too fatigued to make the effort.
 “I’m sorry.
 I’m really unable to talk about it.
-If you want details, Professor Lacer knows most of it, though not about the thirteen-pointed star, or our longer-running surveillance of Tanya.
-You might be able to get more information from him if you pester him.”
+If you want details, Professor Lacer knows most of it, though not about the order of no name or our longer-running surveillance of Tanya.
+You might be able to get more information if you pester him.”

 “Are you…are we safe?”

 “As far as I know, yes.
 But you’ll want to avoid acting suspiciously.
 And give me the bracelet—the one Newton triggered.”
-The one she had triggered when removing evidence from Newton’s metamorphosed body.
+The one she had triggered while removing evidence from Newton’s metamorphosed body.